arishuynhvan/arishuynhvan.github.io/README.md

     - [ ] Draft posts
     - [ ] Admin signin view - drafts are visible (all posts are still visible on repo)
     - [ ] Color & font for short code markdown ("`").
+- [ ] Fix about.html errors of font responsiveness
+- [ ] Migrate current about.html to index.html
+- [ ] Fix the landing page errors

 Great reference for minimalistic, responsive theme: [Technology Advice](http://technologyadvice.com/)